 - If the same tag number can immediately be re-ordered, reporting is required once applied.
-Write the number on a generic tag (photo or sketch) until the replacement is received and can be attached.
+Write the number on a generic tag (photo or sketch) until the re-issued tag is received and can be attached.

-- Replacements are free in all provinces except for animals originating from Quebec.
+- If lost due to normal wear and tear, re-issues are free in all provinces except for animals originating from Quebec.

 - If an animal is re-tagged with a NEW number, recording and reporting is necessary within seven (7) days and will be cross-referenced to the previous ID in the DairyTrace system.

 - If the animal is American, imported from the United States, the lost US “840” tag must be cross referenced with the Canadian “124” number and both numbers must be reported to DairyTrace.

 “840” electronic dairy ear tags for animals born in the U.S. are acceptable forms of identification for animals imported from the United States into Canada.
 Canadian “124” tags are not required unless the animal loses its tag.

 In addition to software solutions that can record and automatically report traceability data to DairyTrace, our partners can also help.
 For example, if you register your calf with your breed association, ideally before 45 days old, they can automatically activate the tag and report the animal for you as they record it into the Herdbook.
 Furthermore, if a registered animal is imported to Canada from the U.S., the owner can also ask the breed association to report the import and movement events AND also transfer herdbook data from the U.S. at the same time, to be able to register future progeny.

 We’ve got quick 1-2 minute easy step-by-step video tutorials to help you navigate through the DairyTrace portal.
 Learn how to activate tags, submit tag replacements, report tag retirements and more!